Multi-objective Differentiable Neural Architecture Search: Hardware-aware Multi-objective Differentiable Neural Architecture Search

-\textbf{\supernet.} For the expensive objective, such as neural network classification accuracy, we utilize a \supernet, that encodes the architecture space and shares the parameters between architectures.
-The \supernet provides a best response function $\bw^* (\alpha_\Phi)$ for the scalarized loss in (\ref{eq:bilevel_moo_ls}).
-Generally speaking, one could use any parametric model to estimate the best response function, including performance predictors as done in \citet{Lee2021RapidNA}, however, this would require an expensive prior step of creating the training dataset for the predictor.
-To circumvent the large memory cost coming with the \supernet training, we further employ two other components: (1) at each training step, $\alpha_\Phi$ is a one-hot encoding of the architecture sampled in a differentiable manner from the \architect \citep{dong-cvpr19, cai2018proxylessnas, xie-iclr18}.
-This way only a single architecture is activated at each step.; (2) the parameters of the operation choices in the \supernet are entangled, increasing even further the memory efficiency compared to only weight-sharing~\citep{sukthanker2023weight}.
+\texttt{\textbf{Supernetwork}}.
+For expensive objectives like neural network classification accuracy, we use a \supernet that encodes the architecture space and shares parameters between architectures, providing a best response function $\bw^* (\alpha_\Phi)$ for the scalarized loss in (\ref{eq:bilevel_moo_ls}).
+While any parametric model could estimate this function, such as performance predictors~\citep{Lee2021RapidNA}, this requires an expensive prior step of creating the training dataset for the predictor, by training architectures from scratch.
+To reduce memory costs of \supernet training, we: (1) use a one-hot encoding of $\alpha_\Phi$ for differentiable architecture sampling~\citep{dong-cvpr19, cai2018proxylessnas, xie-iclr18}, activating only one architecture per step, and (2) entangle operation choice parameters in the \supernet, further increasing memory efficiency of the supernetwork beyond weight sharing~\citep{sukthanker2023weight}.

 \textbf{\architect.} The \architect $\Lambda (\Tilde{\alpha})$ samples discrete architectural configurations from the un-normalized distribution $\Tilde{\alpha}_\Phi = H_\Phi(\br, d_\tscript)$ and enables gradient estimation through discrete variables for $\nabla_\Phi \Lossv_t(\cdot, \alpha_\Phi)$.
 Methods such as GDAS~\citep{dong-cvpr19} utilize the Straight-Through Gumbel-Softmax (STGS) estimator~\citep{jang-iclr17a}, that integrates the Gumbel reparameterization trick to approximate the gradient.
 Here we employ the recently proposed \emph{ReinMax} estimator~\citep{liu2023bridging}, that yields second-order accuracy without the need to compute second-order derivatives.
-Similar to the findings in \citet{liu2023bridging}, in our initial experiments, ReinMax outperformed the GDAS STGS estimator (see Appendix \ref{sec:additional_nb201_results}).
-Therefore, we use ReinMax in all following experiments.
-Given the architecture parameters $\Tilde{\alpha}_\Phi$ from the \metahypernet, we obtain a differentiable discrete architecture sample from the \architect as follows:
+See Appendix~\ref{sec:discrete_samplers} for more details on these discrete samplers.
+Similar to the findings in \citet{liu2023bridging}, in our initial experiments, ReinMax outperforms the GDAS' STGS estimator (see Figure~\ref{fig:radar_plot_gdas} in the Appendix), therefore, we use ReinMax in all experiments that follow.